Kolinz-Anthony/Kolinz-Anthony/README.md

-- 👋 Hi, I’m @Kolinz-Anthony
+- 👋 Hi, I’m Collins Anthony
-- 👀 I’m interested in software development and automation.
+- 👀 I’m interested in software development, automation and machine learning
-- 🌱 I’m currently learning Python and C language.
+- 🌱 I’m currently learning Python, Java and C language.
 - 💞️ I’m looking to collaborate on projects involving coding, automation, or app development.
 - 📫 How to reach me: Praiztransjnr@gmail.com